ACM Research Inc. (ACMR) Shares Down Despite Recent Market Volatility

-ACM Research Inc. (NASDAQ: ACMR)’s stock price has decreased by -4.29 compared to its previous closing price of 12.11.
-Nevertheless, the company has seen a loss of -16.56% in its stock price over the last five trading days.
+ACM Research Inc. (NASDAQ: ACMR)’s stock price has decreased by -9.02 compared to its previous closing price of 11.53.
+Despite this, the company has experienced a -16.61% fall in its stock price over the last five trading sessions.

+Is It Worth Investing in ACM Research Inc. (NASDAQ: ACMR) Right Now?

-ACM Research Inc. (NASDAQ: ACMR) has a price-to-earnings ratio of 17.97x that is above its average ratio.
-Additionally, the 36-month beta value for ACMR is 0.94.
-There are mixed opinions on the stock, with 5 analysts rating it as a “buy,” 0 rating it as “overweight,” 3 rating it as “hold,” and 1 rating it as “sell.”
+The price-to-earnings ratio for ACM Research Inc. (NASDAQ: ACMR) is above average at 16.26x.
+The 36-month beta value for ACMR is also noteworthy at 0.96.
+There are mixed opinions on the stock, with 5 analysts rating it as a “buy,” 0 rating it as “overweight,” 2 rating it as “hold,” and 2 rating it as “sell.”

 Will You Miss Out On This Growth Stock Boom?